 After Tropical Storm Irene hit last Sunday, many area towns and villages were severly hit hard with damage.
 Margaretville (pictured), Arkville, Fleischmanns, Phoenicia, Roxbury, Boiceville and others were among the hardest hit in the state by flooding.

-we mentioned Belleayre Music Festival has changed its September 3rd concert by Bela Fleck and the Flecktones to a Flood Relief Benefit to help raise funds for the area communities that were so devastated because of the flooding.
+In a previous post, we mentioned Belleayre Music Festival has changed its September 3rd concert by Bela Fleck and the Flecktones to a Flood Relief Benefit to help raise funds for the area communities that were so devastated because of the flooding.

 Tickets for this holiday weekend show are: $66, $56, $46, $36, $25 (lawn).
 Additional donations for the local flood relief effort will also be welcome.
 For tickets or additional information, please call 800 942-6904, ext.
 1344 or visit: www.belleayremusic.org or e-mail: Belleayremusicfestival@gmail.com.